 Child Trust Funds (a government savings scheme for children born between 1 September 2002 and 2 January 2011) are also restricted.

-You might be interested in our article: Turning 18?
-You may be able to access your Child Trust Fund.
+You might be interested in our further guidance on Child Trust Funds.

 Where can I find more information?